Sauconite

 Sauconite is a complex phyllosilicate mineral of the smectite clay group, formula Na0.3Zn3(SiAl)4O10(OH)2·4H2O.
 It forms soft earthy bluish white to red-brown monoclinic crystals typically massive to micaceous in habit.
 It has a Mohs hardness of 1 to 2 and a specific gravity of 2.45.
-Optically it is biaxial positive with refractive index values of nα = 1.550 - 1.580, nβ = 1.590 - 1.620 and nγ = 1.590 - 1.620.
+Optically it is biaxial positive with refractive index values of nα = 1.550 – 1.580, nβ = 1.590 – 1.620 and nγ = 1.590 – 1.620.

 It is found in vugs and seams in the oxidized zones of zinc and copper deposits.
 It occurs in association with hemimorphite, smithsonite, chrysocolla, coronadite and various iron oxides.

-It was named for the Saucon Valley in Pennsylvania, where it was originally discovered in 1875.
+It was named for the Saucon Valley in the Lehigh Valley region of eastern Pennsylvania, where it was originally discovered in 1875.